Building A House? The Pros and Cons

 - Higher energy costs if you purchase an older home.

 - Neighbour remorse if you end up living next to someone who blares techno music at 1 a.m.

 The most important detail about buying an existing home is making sure it suits your needs both now and in the future.

 With all that said, every market is different—just like every buyer is different.
 The best way to choose the option that’s right for you is to take your time and consider all options.

-Building a home may be an easy way to get what you want, but there’s more to it than picking a floor plan with all your favorite colors and finishes.
+Building a home may be an easy way to get what you want, but there’s more to it than picking a floor plan with all your favourite colours and finishes.

 Still not sure?
 Well it is a BIG decision and the following article might just be what you're looking for: